Thursday, January 8, 2026

-I had a brief moment of panic when he said everything usually gets installed in either a basement or an attic.
+I had a brief moment of panic when he mentioned installing everything in either a basement or an attic.

-We explained that my attic requires crawling in on your stomach, but I did have a crawl space he could use.
+We explained that my attic requires crawling in on your stomach, but I did have a crawl space.

-He looked everything over and said he could install it all underneath the house.
+He checked it out and said he could put everything in underneath the house.

-The work went quicker and smoother than I expected.
+The work went faster and seemed easier than I expected.

-Before he left, he asked if he could pray for us, and I told him he could, so he blessed the house and us.
+Before he left, he asked if he could pray for us, and I said sure, so he blessed the house and us.

 The only thing I don’t care for is that the fiber ONT, the little box that brings the internet into the house, has to be plugged into the outlet behind my office chair.

-It’s not the best place when you have small children and pets running around.
+It’s not the best place when you have small kids and pets running around.

 The modem is up on a high shelf above my computer, but this device is separate from it.